Ferdinand Daučík

 Ferdinand Daučík (also known as Fernando Daucik; 30 May 1910 – 14 November 1986) was a Slovak football player and manager.
-Daučík was the manager of several La Liga clubs, most notably Barcelona, Atlético Bilbao, Atlético Madrid and Real Zaragoza.
+Daučík was the manager of several La Liga clubs, most notably Barcelona, Athletic Club de Bilbao, Atlético Madrid and Real Zaragoza.
 During his career, he managed La Liga clubs in 488 matches, won three La Liga titles and won the Copa del Generalísimo on six occasions, including three La Liga/Copa doubles.
 He died in Alcalá de Henares.

 Playing career

 Daučík played as a defender for 1. ČsŠK Bratislava, Slavia Prague and the Czechoslovakia national team.
 He was only the third Slovak player ever to play for Czechoslovakia.
 He was part of the squad at both the 1934 and 1938 FIFA World Cups, and although he didn't play in the 1934 tournament, he was the only Slovak to play in the 1938 competition.

 Management career

 Daučík coached ŠK Bratislava between 1942 and 1946 and again in 1948.
 In 1948, he coached Czechoslovakia for two matches.
 After the 1948 Czechoslovak coup d'état, the Communist regime arrested Daučík for espionage.
 He spent two years in jail and later was interned in a prison camp in Nováky, where he coached a team composing of the prisoners.
 In late 1949 Daučík managed to flee the country by crossing the Morava River on an inflatable boat.
 Later that year, Daučík arrived in Spain as coach of Hungaria, a team made up of refugees fleeing the various Communist regimes of Eastern Europe.
 The team included his brother-in-law, Ladislao Kubala, who had married Daučík's sister, Anna Viola Daučík, in 1947.
 Hungaria played a series of friendlies against Madrid Select XI, a Spain XI and Español and during these matches, Kubala was spotted by Josep Samitier, then chief scout at Barcelona.
 Kubala was offered a contract and as part of the deal, Daučík became Barcelona coach in 1950.